CodingOwl0/CMD-Cleaner/README.md

 # CM-Cleaner
-A Batch-File that cleans and optimize your PC
+A Batch-File that cleans and optimize your PC.
 Copyright: Luca Franziskowski

 This Software is free to use.